liferay/liferay-docs/discover/deployment/articles-dxp/03-configuring-liferay/07-dxp-configuration-and-tuning/02-jvm-tuning.markdown

 # Java Virtual Machine Tuning [](id=java-virtual-machine-tuning)

 Java Virtual Machine (JVM) tuning primarily focuses on adjusting the garbage collector and the Java memory heap.
-They optimize application throughput.
 We used Oracle's 1.8 JVM for the reference architecture.
 You may choose other supported JVM versions and implementations.
-Please consult the [Liferay DXP Compatibility Matrix](https://web.liferay.com/group/customer/dxp/support/compatibility-matrix) for additional compatible JVMs.
+Please consult the
+[Liferay DXP Compatibility Matrix](https://web.liferay.com/group/customer/dxp/support/compatibility-matrix) for additional compatible JVMs.